The Vanishing Beast: Chapter Two

 “Why, no. Is there something else you feel I should tell you, Mr. Bell?”

-Henry narrowed his eyes at her.
-“Then, can you describe in exact detail what kind of wardings you placed on Camberley Hall, what steps you took to cast those wardings, and what school of magic you trained under?”
+“Nothing at all, you say.”
+Henry sighed.
+“Then, can you describe in exact detail what kind of wardings you placed on Camberley Hall, what steps you took to cast those wardings, and what school of magic you trained under?
+For that matter, where did you receive your magical education?”

 “Oh, um.”
 Saoirse glanced briefly at Alice, eyes wide.
 “I hardly think all that’s relevant.
 Is it, Mr. Bell?
 As I said, they’re very basic wardings.”